wacl-york/geos-chem-schedule/README.md

 The python script creates a bach script that you need to CHMOD and run after the python script completes

+Or you can do :
+BASH run_geos.sh

+The BASH script generates a exit script on run, so you can remove all the jobs the run script created from the queue:
+BASH exit_geos.sh

 TO-DO

-Add a flag to auto run the bash script
+Add a flag to auto run the bash script.

-Add a auto remove from the queue.
+Add a argument to allow nameing the queue.
+Add arguments for other options.
+Allow splitting into 6 months or other multiples instead of just 1 month.